Looking after Country Grant program

 View larger image Photo of Pitta Pitta Aboriginal Corporation members on site for the Marion Downs Aboriginal Huts cultural heritage project.
 Enlarge image

-Pitta Pitta Aboriginal Corporation members on site - Marion Downs Aboriginal Huts cultural heritage project.
+Pitta Pitta Aboriginal Corporation members on site - Marion Downs Aboriginal Huts cultural heritage project

 About the program

 The Looking after Country Grant Program provides funding of up to $75,000 to First Nations communities to conserve and manage environmental and cultural heritage on country.
-The program aims to build community capacity to deliver these projects, and to develop strong partnerships in caring for country.

 Project activities funded through the program include (but are not limited to):